 Facebook's revenue in 2019 was 70697 million USD.
 The yearly budget of South Africa is 74840 million USD.
-This means that Facebook ranks in position 29 in the countries ordered by their budgets.
-As a comparison, Israel's budget is 85310 million USD, Austria's is 85960 million USD [@zotero-300ranking countries budget - Wolfram|Alpha].
+This means that if Facebook would be a country, it would rank 29 in the list of countries ordered by their budgets.
+As a comparison, Israel's budget is 85310 million USD, Austria's is 85960 million USD [@zotero-300].

 - What are other forms of governance of large online communities?

 These are the other notes that link to this one.